Welcome to the NSC

 Social Activities

 On weeknights, we offer regular series racing.
-Mondays are women-only keelboats, Tuesdays are PHRF/handicap keelboats, Wednesdays are dinghies and catamarans, and Thursdays are one-design and whitetail-only keelboats.
+Mondays are women-only keelboats; on Tuesdays PHRF/handicap keelboats; on Wednesdays dinghies and catamarans; and on Thursdays one-design and whitetail-only keelboats.
 Boats from other clubs on Lac Deschenes, such as BYC and CVGR, share the same course and start.
 Weeknight racing usually starts around 6 pm on the water.

-If you are a boat owner you may participate in as few or as many of the organized weeknight races or weekend events as you choose.
-One simple race registration form covers it all.
-(For handicap keelboat racing you may also require a PHRF handicap certificate, which can be obtained through the club.)
+If you are a sailboat owner you may participate in as few or as many of the organized weeknight races or weekend events as you choose.
+One simple race registration form covers it all (for handicap keelboat racing you will require a PHRF handicap certificate, which can be obtained through the Club).
 Members are permitted to have guest crew occasionally; however, all regular crew are required to become members of the club.
-A special Crewing membership is available.

 Boating/Sailing Lessons